RASHOMON REVIEW & ANALYSIS

 From the very first scene, the audience is given hints about the confusing nature of the tale, as a woodcutter and a priest appear dumbfounded by the «courtroom» trial they just took part in.
 The woodcutter then continues to tell the entire story from recollection, starting with the discovery of a murdered man.

-The layers of time become more intricate when the characters in the woodcutter's story also start to give their respective testimonies in retrospect.
+The layers of time become more intricate when the characters in the woodcutter's story also give their respective testimonies in retrospect.
 The thief, the wife, the witness, and the deceased husband (through the voice of a medium) retell the story from their point of view.
-Each person tries to bend the truth in order to lose as little honor as possible.
+Everyone tries to bend the truth to lose as little honor as possible.

 Between the lines is a commentary on the human condition.
-None of the testimonies are similar, all of the stories are subjective, and the truth lies hidden in the past.
-It will never be revealed.
+None of the testimonies are similar, and all the stories are subjective.
+The truth lies hidden in the past and will never be revealed.
 All stories are distorted by personal opinions or self-serving motives.
 Can we even trust our own judgment, or is it also colored by our experiences and viewpoints?

-Donald Richie takes this one step further by arguing that the subjective views of the four witnesses are in fact all true.
-They are the perception of the situation from four viewpoints who all believe their version to be true.
-As such, it is reality itself that is questioned, not the human condition, or the obfuscated causality of the heinous crime in the bamboo grove.
+Donald Richie takes this one step further by arguing that the subjective views of the four witnesses are, in fact, all true.
+They are the perceptions of the situation from four viewpoints, and they all believe their version to be true.
+As such, reality itself is questioned, not the human condition or the obfuscated causality of the heinous crime in the bamboo grove.

 The concept of time certainly changed in postwar Japan.
 The modernization of the war-torn country was faster than any upraise in any country in modern times.
 Family life was sacrificed, and leisure time was abolished to the benefit of the «common good».
 The subjective experience of time passing by might very well have appeared as distorted as the timelines in Rashomon.